danionescu0/home-automation/README.md

 Yet another home automation project.
 The main concern of the project is keeping price down, it's a DIY project for makers and hackers:) it is based on a raspberry pi (or another linux compatible board) and arduinos.

+For more information on how to configurate the python server, go insite python_server folder, you will find and additional readme file.

 ## First some screenshots ##

 ### The main menu which contains the sensors listings, and all the "buttons" ###